rizalmohdnor/github-intro-section1-AimanZaharin/README.md

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform - Aiman. 🚀
+We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

 ## :octocat: Git and GitHub